 These instructions are the same as found in the Microsoft article Hyperlinks are not working in Outlook (MSKB 310049).

-You need to restart Windows for the change to take effect.
+Restart Outlook after trying this.
+You may need to restart Windows for the change to take effect.

 Set Program Access in Control Panel